-The TAC includes rules adopted by the SBOE and the commissioner of education to address the legislative requirements of the TEC.
+The Texas Administrative Code (TAC) includes rules adopted by the SBOE and the commissioner of education to address the legislative requirements of the TEC.
+This section highlights rules pertaining to the transition from TAKS to STAAR.

-In 2009 the SBOE and commissioner rules for student assessment were reviewed as part of a four-year review cycle for all state agency rules.
+In 2009, the SBOE and commissioner rules for student assessment were reviewed as part of a four-year cycle for all state agency rules.
 During this review process and in the months following the conclusion of the 81st legislative session, several amendments were made to the SBOE and commissioner rules for student assessment.

-The SBOE amended the TAKS performance standards to implement the vertical scale designed to measure growth in student performance in grades 3-8 in TAKS reading and mathematics, required under SB 1031.
+The SBOE amended the TAKS performance standards to implement the vertical scale designed to measure growth in student performance in grades 3-8 on TAKS reading and mathematics, as required under SB 1031.
 Although the new performance standards did not take effect until September 1, 2009, TEA reported spring 2009 student assessment results using the vertical scale for informational purposes only.
-(The TAKS performance standards now appear as a commissioner rule under 19 TAC, §101.3004.)

-The SBOE amended 19 TAC, §101.33, Release of Tests, to reflect the provision in HB 3 that excludes assessments administered for the purpose of retesting from the statutorily required three-year release schedule.
+The SBOE amended 19 TAC §101.33, Release of Tests, to reflect the provision in HB 3 that excludes assessments administered for the purpose of retesting from the statutorily required three-year release schedule.

-The commissioner of education amended 19 TAC, §101.3003, Assessment Requirements for Graduation, to reflect the provision in HB 3 that eliminates exit level testing under the TAAS program.
-Students who formerly were bound to exit level testing requirements under TAAS or TEAMS now fulfill requirements for graduation with the exit level TAKS under applicable performance standards established by the commissioner of education.
+The commissioner of education amended 19 TAC §101.3003, Assessment Requirements for Graduation, to reflect the provision in HB 3 that eliminates exit level testing under the TAAS program.
+Students who formerly were held to exit level testing requirements under TAAS or TEAMS now fulfill requirements for graduation with the exit level TAKS under applicable performance standards established by the commissioner of education.

-In December 2009, 19 TAC, §101.5, Student Testing Requirements, was amended to specify that Spanish versions of TAKS are available in grades 3-5 only.
+In December 2009, 19 TAC §101.5, Student Testing Requirements, was amended to specify that Spanish versions of TAKS are available in grades 3-5 only.

-In December 2009, 19 TAC, §101.9, Grade Advancement Requirements, was amended to include the provision that a school district or charter school shall provide accelerated instruction for students who fail to demonstrate satisfactory performance as specified in TEC, §28.0211(a-1) and (c).
+In December 2009, 19 TAC §101.2003, Grade Advancement Requirements, was amended to include the provision that a school district or charter school shall provide accelerated instruction for students who fail to demonstrate satisfactory performance as specified in TEC §28.0211(a-1) and (c).

-Furthermore, both 19 TAC, §101.11 and the commissioner of education rule 101.2006, Remediation, were amended to require that school districts and charter schools provide remediation for students in grades 3-8 who fail to demonstrate satisfactory performance on any section of the assessments of academic skills, as required by the TEC, §28.0211(a-1) and (a-2) and §28.0213.
+Further, both 19 TAC §101.11 and the commissioner of education rule §101.2006 were amended to require that school districts and charter schools provide remediation for students in grades 3-8 who fail to demonstrate satisfactory performance on any section of the assessments of academic skills, as required by TEC §28.0211 (a-1) and (a-2) and §28.0213.